Comment on page

-In general terms, a host adapter is a device which connects a computer (the host system) to other peripheral devices.
+In general terms, a host adapter (also sometimes called a host bus adapter) is a device which connects a computer (the host system) to other peripheral devices.
 Within the computer, there are many ICs on the motherboard communicating using various protocols, such as PCIe, SATA, SMBus, USB, etc. But within the world of electronics, interesting sensors, actuators, and application-specific ICs use several different standard protocols such as SPI, I2C, 1-WIRE, and SWI.
 These protocols are not typically supported directly by the motherboard chipset or otherwise exposed, either physically or programmatically, for user access.

 So what happens when you want to connect one of the devices that communicates via SPI, I2C, 1-WIRE, or SWI to your computer?
 Well, you’ll need to use an adapter to interface between one of the protocols on the host computer to the desired new protocol.
 That’s where the the Binho Multi-Protocol Host Adapter comes in.